Building delivery experience for the new courier

 Expanding experience drives the need to continue learning.
 A courier that continues to learn, also improves.
 When a courier improves, so do the stats.
 Particularly completion times.

 This is why learning delivery techniques is so important.
-Additionally, the courier can stay up to date on safety issues and current trends.
+The courier stays up to date on safety issues and current trends.
 Whatever it is the courier needs to learn, the benefit will be in learning it proactively.
 When possible.

 Safety First

-Safety first, is the first thing a new courier learns when starting out with a merchant.
+Safety first, is the first thing a new courier learns when starting out.
+Especially with a merchant.
 Many merchants with in-house delivery crews also have specific training for their couriers.

 Similarly, most delivery apps have dedicated safety features for couriers.
-This is a bonus for the courier.
-Safety should always be a top priority.
-This is a general rule that is non-negotiable.
+This is a benefit for the courier.
+Safety is always a top priority.
+This is a general rule 101 and it’s non-negotiable.
 On the road.
 And off the road.

 With this in mind, a safety first approach to delivery completions, is important for the courier.
 Both new and old.
 Stay safe out there.